ICE officer fatally shoots suspect after being dragged by car near Chicago, officials say

 Video from the scene shows police tape and traffic cones blocking off parts of the street where a large food distribution truck and gray car can be seen from a distance.
 Multiple law enforcement vehicles were surrounding the area.

+Amid the Trump administration’s immigration crackdown in Los Angeles earlier this summer, at least two people died while attempting to evade ICE — a farmworker who fell from a greenhouse roof during a raid and a man struck by an SUV while running from agents outside a Home Depot store.

-Immigration advocates and local officials argued that the shooting represents how militarized immigration enforcement harms communities and demanded transparency and accountability from ICE agents involved in the shooting at a Friday news conference.
+At a Friday news conference, immigration advocates argued that the Chicago area shooting represents how militarized immigration enforcement harms communities and demanded transparency and accountability from ICE agents involved in the shooting.

 They were flanked by about two dozen protesters who chanted and banged on drums while holding a banner declaring, “End Detention, Welcome Immigrants.”